 Responsible Disclosure

+WAB is an open-core project.
 We treat security reports as a partnership.
-If you've found a vulnerability in the WAB protocol, SDK, server, or hosted infrastructure, please report it privately and we will respond, fix, and credit.
+If you have found a vulnerability in the protocol, the SDK, the server, or our hosted infrastructure, please tell us privately first — we will respond, fix it, and credit you (with your permission) on our researchers page.

 1. How to report